+In this survey, 11 office buildings were investigated in the Tokyo and Yokohama areas of Japan from August 2014 to October 2015 (see Table 1).
+These buildings are broadly available in the investigated areas.
+The numbers of HVAC and mixed mode buildings are five and six respectively.
 The type of mixed mode building is change-over.
-All mixed mode buildings have openable windows, and most of them $(B4 \sim B8)$ are university office buildings.
+All mixed mode buildings have openable windows, and most of them (B4 ~ B8) are university's office buildings.
 Generally, people open the windows in spring and autumn, and use cooling and heating in summer and winter.
 Two HVAC buildings have both manual and automatic natural ventilation openings.
 The surveyed floors were selected based on availability of occupants and permission given by the building managers.

-2.2 Thermal Comfort and Occupant Behaviour Survey
+2.2 Thermal comfort and occupant behaviour survey

-Thermal comfort surveys were conducted and corresponding thermal measurements made in offices [19].
+Thermal comfort surveys were conducted and corresponding thermal measurements made in offices [23].
 The indoor air temperature, globe temperature, relative humidity and air movement were measured 1.1m above floor level, away from direct sunlight, using a data logger (Fig. 1, Table 2).
 Outdoor air temperature and relative humidity were obtained from the nearest meteorological station.

-The thermal comfort survey was conducted in Japanese.
+The thermal comfort survey was conducted in Japanese

+language.
 The subjective scales are shown in Table 3.
 The ASHRAE scale is frequently used to evaluate the thermal sensation vote (TSV), but the words 'warm' or 'cool' imply comfort in Japanese, and thus the modified thermal sensation vote (mTSV) is also used to evaluate the thermal sensation (Table 3).
 To avoid a possible misunderstanding of 'neutral', it was explained in the questionnaire as 'neutral (neither hot nor cold)'.
-It is also said that the optimum temperature occurs on the cooler side in summer and on the warmer side in winter [12].
+It is also said that the optimum temperature occurs on the cooler side in summer and on the warmer side in winter [24].

 We conducted both transverse and longitudinal surveys in open-plan offices.
 This paper analyses only the data from the transverse surveys.
 Transverse surveys were conducted 1 day each month by researchers visiting each building with measurement instruments and with questionnaires filled by each subject.
 On each visit, one set of responses was collected from each subject.
 As for the method of collecting the data, the instruments were set up on the office table, and questionnaires distributed to all people seated near to the instruments (Fig. 1).
 While people were filling the questionnaire, the researcher recorded the common environmental controls and the physical data from them.
-Window opening, heating use and cooling use were recorded in binary form at the time of completing the questionnaire (0 = window closed or heating/cooling off, 1 = window open or heating/cooling on).
-We collected 4,660 thermal comfort votes from about 1350 people.
+Window opening, heating use and cooling use were recorded in binary form at the time of completing the questionnaire (0 = window closed orheating/cooling off, 1 = window open or heating/cooling